Centrica buys Panoramic Power for $60 million to grow in U.S.

-British utility Centrica has bought Panoramic Power for $60 million (40 million pounds), a partner in its U.S. energy services business, it said on Thursday, underlining its growth ambitions in North America.
+British utility Centrica (CNA.L) has bought Panoramic Power for $60 million, a partner in its U.S. energy services business, it said on Thursday, underlining its growth ambitions in North America.

 Centrica's U.S. subsidiary Direct Energy and Panoramic have a partnership which provides wireless sensors that allow business customers to monitor their energy consumption.